-Because of the intermingled nature of the lands where wildland fire protection responsibilities apply, the Parties agree that services are best provided by dividing the state into three geographic fire protection areas and assigning the protection responsibilities of each area to a single Protecting Agency irrespective of jurisdictional boundaries.
-The primary intention of this strategy is to provide cost effective suppression services across the state and to minimize unnecessary duplication of suppression systems.
+Due to the intermingled nature of the lands where wildland fire protection responsibilities, the Parties agree that dividing the state into three geographic fire protection areas and assigning each area to a single Protecting Agency, regardless of jurisdictional boundaries, is the most effective approach.
+This strategy aims to provide cost effective suppression services statewide while minimizing unnecessary duplication of suppression systems.

-Generally, AFS provides wildfire protection services to the northern portion of the state; the Alaska DNR provides protection services in the southwest and southcentral portion of Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including the Haines Area.
+Generally, BLM AFS provides wildland fire protection services to the northern portion of the state; the Alaska DNR provides protection services in southwest and southcentral Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including National Park Service and the DOF Haines Area.

 Protecting Agencies further divide their geographic areas of responsibility into Protecting Units.
 Each Protecting Unit is assigned protection responsibility for all incidents within the Unit regardless of jurisdictional responsibility.
-These Protecting Units are referred to as Zones within the AFS Protection Area; and as Areas within the Alaska DNR and USFS Protection Areas.
+These Protecting Units are referred to as Zones within the BLM AFS Protection Area; and as Areas within the Alaska DNR and USFS Protection Areas.

-Protection area boundaries have been mutually agreed upon by AFS, Alaska DNR, and the USFS and are authorized by the Alaska Master Agreement and this Statewide Operating Plan (Figure 1).
+Protection area boundaries have been mutually agreed upon by the BLM AFS, the Alaska DNR, and the USFS and are authorized by the Alaska Master Agreement and this Statewide Operating Plan (Figure 1).